-This is the important question that will be considered in a series of meetings and services during April and May.
-If ten percent or more of the congregation signs a petition to add a resolution to this effect, we will vote on the resolution at our May 21 Annual Congregational Meeting.
+This is the important question that we’ve been considering in a series of meetings and services during April and May.
+The last Sanctuary Congregation Discernment discussion groups will be held this Sunday, May 14.
+On May 21, we will vote on the resolution at our May 21 Annual Congregational Meeting.

 To get more information: